mlflow/mlflow/docs/source/getting-started/model-registry/step1-register-model.rst

 Register a Model
 =================

-To leverge the Model Registry, we must install and set up MLflow.
-Throughout this quick start, we will leverge a local tracking server, which by default stores infomration about your mlflow resources in a local directory, more specifically...
+To effectively use the Model Registry, it's necessary to first install and configure MLflow.
+In this quick start guide, we'll use a local tracking server which saves information about your MLflow resources in a local directory.
+More specifically, models will be located in the `./mlruns/models` directory.
-* `mlartifacts``: This directory is used to store the actual artifacts produced by your MLflow runs, such as model files, plots, or data files.
-It's the storage location used by the MLflow Artifacts component.

-Models are artifacts and are stored in the `mlruns` in the directory `models`.

 .. note::
-    We recommend using a remote server in production.
-Here, we're simply using a local host for demo purposes.
+    For production use cases, we advise using a remote server.
+In this guide, we're using a local server for demonstration purposes.

 Step 1: Install MLflow from PyPI
 --------------------------------